 Thank you to the sponsors of the Frances Pew Hayes Center for Lifelong Learning:

 Elderhostel Institute Network

 The Terraces at Bonita Springs

-For more information, to become a member, participate as a volunteer program leader, or to help expand the efforts of the program, contact the Center by phone at (239) 513-1122 ext.
-6143, firstname.lastname@example.org, or visit us at our office at Hodges University Naples campus.
+For more information, to become a sponsor or a member, to participate as a volunteer program leader, or to help expand the efforts of the program, contact the center by phone at (239) 513-1122 ext.
+6143, firstname.lastname@example.org, or visit us at our office at Hodges University’s Naples campus.